usnationalarchives/opengovplan/pages/appendixc.md

       <p>&nbsp;</p>

-      <p><strong>Update: </strong></p>

-      <p>The FOIA Advisory Committee held quarterly meetings throughout 2014 – 2016 (<a href="https://ogis.archives.gov/foia-advisory-committee/2014-2016-term/meetings.htm">ogis.archives.gov/foia-advisory-committee/2014-2016-term/meetings.htm</a>).
+      <p><strong>Update: </strong>The FOIA Advisory Committee held quarterly meetings throughout 2014 – 2016 (<a href="https://ogis.archives.gov/foia-advisory-committee/2014-2016-term/meetings.htm">ogis.archives.gov/foia-advisory-committee/2014-2016-term/meetings.htm</a>).
 The Director of OGIS chairs the committee and an OGIS staff is designated to provide administrative support.
 The Archivist renewed the committee’s charter for an additional two years on May 20, 2016.</p>
       </td>
       <td>
       <p>5.5</p>